Blog: Peace Corps Kenya Blog

-Training is like fast-track summer program in college, for 11 weeks and is exhausting and can be overwhelming.
-Take deep breathes it will be over before you know it.
+Training is like fast-track summer program in college for 11 weeks and is exhausting and can be overwhelming.

-Volunteers live with host families in the communities and begin the integration process to become a volunteer.
-This is PST, at the end you officially swear-in as a PCV.
+During PST, volunteers live with host families in the communities.
+At the end of training you officially swear-in as a PCV.
 The primary focus during training is intense language immersion and cultural conditioning.
 Other topics covered include sector specific training, healthy and safety, PC policies, and diversity.
 Be prepared for weeks of PowerPoint slides.

-But it isn’t all serious, we get to have volunteer lead training, field trips, and some fun lessons catered to our post.
-They give you all the tools you need to function including providing cell phones, bank accounts, and practical skills.
-Structured training occurs from Mon-Fri between 8am-4pm, but your entire experience at PST is a practical training time before your service begins.
+But it isn’t all serious.
+We get to have volunteer lead training, field trips and fun lessons catered to our post.
+They provide all the tools you need including cell phones, bank accounts and of course practical skills.
+Structured training occurs from Mon-Fri between 8am-4pm, but your entire experience at PST is practical training before your service begins.

 Are you suppose to know the language before leaving?

-It is not required and for more complicated languages, like Kiswahili, I recommend waiting until you get to country.
-Simply because the language trainers do an amazing job teaching you everything you need to know to score an Intermediate Low or higher on the LPI.
-The LPI (language proficiency interview) is a conversation styled exam that determines your level of language proficiency.
+Not for most countries.
+The language trainers do an amazing job teaching you everything you need to know to score a passing score on the LPI.
+The LPI (language proficiency interview) is a conversation styled exam that determines your level of language proficiency after PST.
 You will be well-equipped to handle the exam and only need a score of intermediate-low to pass, my entire group passed on the first day.
 It is possible, don’t panic.